stratoss/phalcon2rest/README.md

 **JSON**

 JSON is the default response type.
-It comes with an envelope wrapper, so responses will look like this:
+The responses will look like this:

 ```
 curl "https://domain/v1/example?q=(id:3)&fields=(author,title,year)" \